David Gilmour: 2000s: Pink Floyd reunion and On an Island

 In 2006, Gilmour said that Pink Floyd would likely never tour or write material again: "I think enough is enough.
 I am 60 years old.
 I don't have the will to work as much any more.
 Pink Floyd was an important part in my life, I have had a wonderful time, but it's over.
 For me it's much less complicated to work alone."

 On 6 March, Gilmour's 60th birthday, he released his third solo album, On an Island.
 It featured guest musicians including Wright and lyrics by Gilmour's wife, the writer Polly Samson.
 It debuted at number 1 on the UK Albums Chart and became Gilmour's first solo album to enter the top ten in the US, reaching number six on the Billboard 200.
 On 21 September 2011 On an Island was certified gold in Canada, with sales of more than 50,000 copies.

 Gilmour toured Europe, US and Canada in May 2006, with a band including Wright and the Pink Floyd collaborators Dick Parry, Guy Pratt, and Jon Carin.
 A DVD, Remember That Night – Live at the Royal Albert Hall, was released on 17 September 2007.
 For the final show, Gilmour performed with the 38-piece string section of the Polish Baltic Philharmonic orchestra.
 It was released as Live in Gdańsk (2008).

 In December 2006, Gilmour released a tribute to Barrett, who died that year, in the form of his own version of Pink Floyd's first single, "Arnold Layne".
 Recorded live at London's Royal Albert Hall, it featured versions of the song performed by Wright and David Bowie.
 It reached number 19 on the UK Singles Chart.
 In early 2007, Gilmour reconvened his touring band and spent a week recording in a barn in his farm.
 Some of the recordings were released on his later solo albums.

 On 25 May 2009, Gilmour participated in a concert at the Union Chapel in Islington, London, with the Malian musicians Amadou & Mariam.
 The concert was part of the Hidden Gigs campaign against hidden homelessness, organised by the charity Crisis.
 On 4 July, Gilmour joined his friend Jeff Beck onstage at the Royal Albert Hall, London.
 Gilmour and Beck traded solos on "Jerusalem" and closed the show with "Hi Ho Silver Lining".
 In August 2009, Gilmour released an online single, "Chicago – Change the World", to promote awareness for Gary McKinnon, who was accused of computer hacking.
-A retitled cover of the Graham Nash song "Chicago", it featured MicKinon, Chrissie Hynde and Bob Geldof.
-It was produced by the longtime Pink Floyd collaborator Chris Thomas.
+A cover of the Graham Nash song "Chicago", it featured MicKinon, Chrissie Hynde and Bob Geldof and was produced by the longtime Pink Floyd collaborator Chris Thomas.